Configuration file

 default-query-string = author:"John Smith"

-- database-backend (config-settings-database-backend)
+database-backend

 Default: